Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

 export function clientRegistrationHandler({
   clientsStore,
   clientSecretExpirySeconds = DEFAULT_CLIENT_SECRET_EXPIRY_SECONDS,
-  rateLimit: rateLimitConfig
+  rateLimit: rateLimitConfig,
 }: ClientRegistrationHandlerOptions): RequestHandler {
   if (!clientsStore.registerClient) {
+    throw new Error(
-    throw new Error("Client registration store does not support registering clients");
+      "Client registration store does not support registering clients", );
   }

   // Nested router so we can configure middleware and restrict HTTP method